Hillsborough lawyer: 'Miners' strike link' to cover-ups

 Current Chief Constable David Crompton admitted there was "far less scrutiny" in the 1980s.

-But he added his force today was "not corrupt".'Familiar story'
+But he added his force today was "not corrupt".

 The independent report on Hillsborough revealed evidence had been changed by South Yorkshire Police and that "strenuous attempts" had been made to deflect blame on to Liverpool fans.